DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

   }
 }
 ```
-It is time to add our plugin to the Grid:
+After that, we can add our plugin to the Grid.

 *index.js:*
 ```jsx